 Today, packaging equipment is largely automated.
 Because they’re controlled by CAD and CNC systems, these packaging machines are able to package products quicker, more accurately and in greater volumes than ever before.
 The next step in the packaging industry is to find more sustainable forms of packaging and the equipment to accompany them.

 In order to address the variety of packaging needs, there is a wide variety of packaging equipment types.
 Categorized by the method used to package products, the main types include filling machines, sealing machines and vacuum packaging machines.

 Filling machines are used to take previously manufactured packaging and fill that packaging with a certain number of parts, whether it is one large part or a hundred small parts.
-A bagging machine is a type of filling machine in which the packaging is specifically limited to bags; bags are defined as containers made from flexible materials such as paper or plastic that have a single opening.
+A bagging machine, such as those offered by suppliers on IQS Directory, is a type of filling machine in which the packaging is specifically limited to bags; bags are defined as containers made from flexible materials such as paper or plastic that have a single opening.
 Flexible packaging systems like bagging machines work well for liquid packaging.
 They’re often used for storing various chemicals, like solvents and acids, as well as beverages like soda.

 Sealing machines are packaging machines used to close and make airtight packaging after a product has been put inside it.
 One of the most common types of sealing machine is the heat sealer, which seals thermoplastics like shrink wrap using the direct application of heat and pressure.
 Sealing machines are common as food packaging equipment, for packaging bakery goods and fresh produce.
 Sealers are also commonly employed as pharmaceutical packaging equipment for over-the-counter and prescription drug packaging.
 Variations on the seal machine include the bag sealer.